alharri14/alharri/docs/about.md

 permalink: /about/
 ---

-My name is **Your Name**.
+My name is Alexa Harrison.

 This site documents my work for **LA5880**, including GIS exercises, assignments, and a final project.

-I am a professor at Iowa State University, I majored in Landscape Architecture and much of my work focuses on data crowdsourcing, geospatial technology and data visualization.
-I am originally from North Dakota. etc. etc.
+I am a graduate student at Iowa State University, I majored in Psychology and much of my work focuses on spatial equity, developmental psychology and data visualization.
+I am from Texas.